Iceland

 Harpa

-The newly built (2011) concert hall Harpa is situated close to the sea and is an architectonial highlight.
+The newly built (2011) concert hall Harpa is situated close to the sea and is an architectural highlight.
 It hosts the national opera and national orchestra.
 Due to its illuminated honey combs frontage of glass and steel, the outside of Harpa never looks the same.
 But also the inside is worth a visit.
 Olafur Eliasson is the designer of this fascinating building.

 Höfdi